ilios/user-guide/schools/session-types.md

 ## Select Session Type Color

-Choose a color to display on the Calendar for all Session Types.
+Choose a color to display as the background on the calendar for any session type.

 To do this ...